bozensel/editing_proxy_config/README.md

 # editing_proxy_config
-how to edit proxy config using python
+How to edit proxy config using python

 The expected output: